 Students will follow the current events and apply the financial concepts to determine the cause behind the movement in security prices as news unfolds.
 They will perform fundamental analysis and understand how government actions and policies affect cash flow expectations and valuation of projects and securities.
 The course will introduce the students to various forms of currency exposures and ways to hedge such exposures.
 Students will be introduced to cutting edge financial products and ever evolving tools used to speculate and/or manage different types of risks.
-Prerequisite: FIN 5130 with a grade of B or better.
-The online section of this course includes weekly online chat sessions.
-Students should contact the instructor for chat session dates and times and to seek alternate methods of attendance should scheduling not permit live attendance.
+Students will also be including environmental, social, and governance (ESG) considerations in their financial analysis.
+Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.

-FIN 5515 International Finance
+FIN 5515 International Finance in a Sustainable World

 International Finance covers the broad scope of the international monetary system, examining financial markets and financial instruments.
 Investigating the interrelationship of foreign exchange operations with corporate financial management decisions leads students to understand the intricacies of finance, contiguous with international operations.
 Attention is paid to capital management and investment analysis in the context of risk exposure for foreign investment.
-Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better .
+Students will evaluate financial performances of firms that emphasize ESG practices globally.
+Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.